HackerUSA-CE/sdai-ic-d4-css-classes/README.md

 🎊 **AWESOME WORK!
 You just created a beautifully styled header, navigation bar, and sections with hover effects and centered text! 💃🏻🕺🏾** 🎊

-While there's more to be done to this page in future activities, you've already learned and done a lot to greatly improve the page's appearance.
+While there's more to be done to this page in future activities, such as creating a properly styled menu, you've already learned a lot and greatly improved the page's appearance.
+Congratulations!

 ---